Roberto Clemente – Caring

 The loss of Clemente hit people hard.
 “It was the loss of a national hero.
 The only thing I can liken it to is the death of John F. Kennedy,” said biographer Jim O’Brien.
 “It sent a wave of sadness throughout the whole country.”
 Baseball great, Hank Aaron said, “I was listening to the 5 o’clock news and they reported on the plane crash.
 It was probably one of the saddest days of my life.”
 Out of respect for Clemente, Puerto Rico declared three days of mourning and delayed the inauguration of their new governor.

 The Pittsburgh Pirates immediately retired his number – no Pirate will ever wear the number 21 again.
 They erected a statue of him outside the stadium and named the bridge nearby after him.
 Then, waiving their long-standing five-year-after-retirement rule, the U. S. baseball writers voted Clemente into the Baseball Hall of Fame.
 Clemente also is only the 2nd baseball player to appear on a U.S. Postal Stamp and numerous schools in the continental U.S. and Puerto Rico are named after him.
-Finally, as stated previously, Major League Baseball decided to forever recognize the player who does the most to their community as the “Roberto Clemente Man of the Year.”
+Finally, as stated previously, Major League Baseball decided to forever recognize the player who does the most for their community as the “Roberto Clemente Man of the Year.”

 As his son, Luis Clemente said, “We always miss him, that’s never going to change.
 Every day we try to live up to his name.”
 How can anyone disagree?
 If we all tried to live up to the great example set by Roberto Clemente, the world would be a far better place.